Multiple Process Engines

 There are two possible setups where multiple process engines can be used:

 Please check which scenario corresponds to your setup because the configuration of multiple engines to Optimize is not always suited for the best import performance.

 There are two restrictions for the multiple engines feature:

-- The engines are assumed to have distinct process definitions, which means that one process definition (same key and version) is not deployed on two or more engines at the same time.
-Alternatively each engine could be configured with default tenant identifiers as described in the One Tenant Per Engine Scenario
+- The process engines are assumed to have distinct process definitions, which means that one process definition (same key, tenant and version) is not deployed on two or more engines at the same time.
+Alternatively each engine could be configured with default tenant identifiers as described in the One Tenant Per Engine Scenario.

 - The engines are assumed to have distinct tenant identifiers, which means one particular tenantId is not deployed on two or more engines at the same time.

-In this scenario you have multiple engines distributed in a cluster, but this time each engine has its own database.
-See the following diagram for an illustration:
+In this scenario you have multiple process engines and each engine has its own database as illustrated in the following diagram: